SDCG69/SDCG-V10/content/fiction/vacation.md

 Jess hummed around her, the vibration ricocheting through Ellie’s body like a live wire.
 Her free hand slid up Ellie’s stomach, fingers splaying over her ribs as if to pin her in place.
 Ellie thrashed against the restraints, her hips stuttering uncontrollably as Jess doubled down, sucking her clit harder while fucking her faster with the toy. "*Fuck*, Jess, I’m gonna—" Ellie’s warning dissolved into a shattered moan as her orgasm ripped through her, her body clamping down around the toy in pulsing waves.

 Jess didn’t let up.
 She kept the toy moving, shallower now, dragging it over Ellie’s oversensitive walls while her tongue lapped gently at her clit, drawing out the aftershocks until Ellie was whimpering, her thighs trembling.
 Only then did Jess pull back, her chin glistening as she surveyed Ellie—spread out and wrecked, chest heaving, the sarong restraints still taut around her wrists.
 Jess’s grin was predatory.
-"Round two?" she murmured, already reaching for the half-empty bottle of lube.
+"Round two?" she murmured, already reaching for the bottle of watermelon lube.

 Ellie groaned, but her hips lifted in silent answer, her body still thrumming from the first round.
 Jess grinned, pressing a kiss to Ellie’s trembling thigh before reaching for the abandoned sarong.
 The fabric whispered against Ellie’s flushed skin as Jess tied it over her eyes, the knot snug but not biting.
 “Trust me?”
 Jess murmured, her breath warm against Ellie’s ear.
 Ellie’s lips curled, even as her pulse kicked harder.
 “Always.”

+## Nine - Blind Pleasure

 The blindfold amplified everything—the slick sound of Jess uncapping the lube, the rustle of sheets as Jess knelt between her thighs, the *click* of another toy being retrieved from the nightstand.
 Ellie’s breath hitched when cool silicone brushed her inner thigh, tracing idle circles there.
 Jess’s laugh was low, wicked. “*Anticipating*,” she teased, dragging the toy higher, pausing just shy of where Ellie ached for it.